A1esandr/patterns/README.md

 - Self registration
 - Client-side discovery
 - **3rd party registration** - Service instances are automatically registered with the service registry by a third party.
+- **Server-side discovery** - A client makes a request to a router, which is responsible for service discovery.